Fish Tacos with Avocado-Lime Crema

 Ingredients

-1 ½ lbs red snapper filletsor halibut, tilapia, mahi mahi, cod, bass and cat fish
+1 ½ lbs red snapper filletsor halibut, tilapia, mahi mahi, cod, bass, or catfish

 For the crema: